wisniewskikr/chrisblog-it-java-springboot/others/tests/unit-tests/java-springboot-helloworld-unittests/README.md

 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
 * **Maven**: tool for build automation
 * **Git**: tool for distributed version control
-* **Integration Tests**: these tests validate integration between diferent part of systems.
-They check if everything together works fine
+* **Unit Tests**: these tests validate single method in code without integration with any other layers
-* **MockMvc**: enables mocking MVC in tests

 ##### Flow
 The following flow takes place in this project: